 \section{Abstract}

 A setup of a unique x-ray source is put forward employing a relativistic electron beam interacting with two counter-propagating laser pulses in the nonlinear few-photon regime.
-In contrast to Compton scattering (CS) sources, the envisaged x-ray source exhibits an extremely narrow relative bandwidth of $10^{-5}$ to $10^{-4}$, comparable to the x-ray free-electron laser (XFEL).
-The brilliance of the x-rays can be $2 - 3$ orders of magnitude higher than a state-of-the-art CS source, while the angle spreading of the radiation is much smaller.
-By tuning the laser intensities and the electron energy, one can realize either a single peak or a comb-like x-ray source around keV energy.
+In contrast to Compton scattering sources, the envisaged x-ray source exhibits an extremely narrow relative bandwidth of the order of $10^{-4}$, comparable with an x-ray free-electron laser (XFEL).
+The brilliance of the x-rays can be an order of magnitude higher than that of a state-of-the-art Compton source.
+By tuning the laser intensities and the electron energy, one can realize either a single peak or a comb-like x-ray source of around keV energy.
 The laser intensity and the electron energy in the suggested setup are rather moderate, rendering this scheme compact and table-top size, as opposed to XFEL and synchrotron infrastructures.

-Ever since the discovery by W. C. Röntgen in 1895, x-rays have introduced powerful techniques for determining the structure of matter at the atomic length scale.
-Continuous endeavours expanded the capabilities of x-rays over a wide range of disciplines spanning from physics to chemistry, biology, and material science \cite{Seeck_2014,Sanchez-Cano_2021}.
-Remarkable advancements have been achieved with the employment of synchrotron radiation \cite{Ternov_1995,Wille_1991,Nakazato_1989,Schlenvoigt_2008}, which dramatically increased the brightness of the source, as well as with the introduction of the 4th generation light sources, in the form of the x-ray free-electron laser (XFEL) \cite{Chapman_2009,Pellegrini_2016,Bostedt_2016,XFEL,LCLS,Zhao_2017sxfel}.
-Unfortunately, the large size and cost of these facilities, limit their accessibility to a wide community.